Gay Nineties

-The Gay Nineties is an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.
-It is known in the United Kingdom as the Naughty Nineties, and refers there to the decade of supposedly decadent art of Aubrey Beardsley, the witty plays and trial of Oscar Wilde, society scandals and the beginning of the suffragette movement.
+The Gay Nineties is an American nostalgic term and a periodization of the history of the United States, referring to the decade of the 1890s.
+Despite the term, part of the decade was marked by a financial crisis, which worsened greatly when the Panic of 1893 set off a widespread economic depression in the United States that lasted until 1897.

-Despite the term, part of the decade was marked by an economic crisis, which greatly worsened when the Panic of 1893 set off a widespread economic depression in the United States that lasted until 1897.
+In the United Kingdom the period is known as the Naughty Nineties, and refers to the decade of supposedly decadent art of Aubrey Beardsley, the witty plays and trial of Oscar Wilde, society scandals, and the beginning of the suffragette movement.

 Etymology

 The term Gay Nineties began to be used in the 1920s in the United States, and it is believed to have been created by the artist Richard V. Culter, who first released a series of drawings in Life magazine titled "the Gay Nineties" and later published a book of drawings with the same name.

 "Naughty Nineties" is one of a group of alliterative decade names that also includes "Sentimental Seventies" and "Elegant Eighties" for the 1870s and 1880s respectively.